Five golden rules that take the stress out of conducting an interview

 Does the idea of conducting an interview make your palms sweat?
 Do you panic and end up doing most of the talking?
 Learn to stay cool as a cuke in the interview process and focus on the candidate.

 Job seekers aren’t the only ones stressed by interviews.
-The process can be stressful for employers too—especially if you don’t conduct interviews on a regular basis.
-Or perhaps you’re new new to recruiting.
+The process can be nerve-racking for employers too—especially if you don’t conduct interviews on a regular basis.
+Or perhaps you’re new to recruiting.
 Both can make it difficult to conduct interviews with ease.

 “I used to get all nervous before I interviewed someone and nine times out of 10 would fall into chat mode where I wouldn’t ask anything about the job and more or less found out that they liked cats or had family in the area and that’s it,” says Jayca Pike, marketing director at Breezy HR.

 Good interviewing starts with a clear vision of the role you need to fill.
-It’s also requires having an awareness of how to influence the process in constructive, stress-free way.
+It also requires having an awareness of how to conduct an interview in a constructive, stress-free way.
 Here are five golden rules to help keep it all together:

-“The mandate from HR was like: ‘Ask these 10 questions.
+“The mandate from HR was like, ‘Ask these 10 questions.
 Grade each answer.
-You have 30 minutes … go!’ she says.
-“It sounds a cold and corporate, but in reality, I could run an effective interview that way.”
+You have 30 minutes … go!'” she says.
+“It sounds cold and corporate, but in reality, I could run an effective interview that way.”

 Do press candidates by asking follow-up questions about any unclear or open-ended responses.
 “These answers often yield great insights about a candidate’s work style or personality, and may create further lines of communication,” Balmick says.

-Check in with yourself before heading into the interview and return to your plan if you start feeling overwhelmed.
+Check in with yourself before you conduct the interview, and return to your plan if you start feeling overwhelmed.
 As with the candidate, a little self-care goes a long way to clear your mind and build self-awareness.

-To put candidates at ease, she tells them what to expect: how long the interview will last, the types of interview questions asked and why everyone will take notes.
-Tullock even tells job seekers that if they if they draw a blank, they can skip a question and come back to it.
+To put candidates at ease, she tells them what to expect, how long the interview will last, the types of interview questions asked, and why everyone will take notes.
+Tulloch even tells job seekers that if they draw a blank, they can skip a question and come back to it.

 Go for literal comfort, too.
-Do your interviews in the coziest place in your office.
+Conduct your interviews in the coziest place in your office.
 Avoid overly hot, cold, or dark spaces.
 Everyone feels less tense when they’re comfortable.

 The takeaway: Be direct and honest with candidates about your concerns.
 Avoid using negative language or jumping to assumptions.
 This approach can help you learn something new about the candidate’s problem-solving skills.